mariadeniseanda/3D-in-Pygame/README.md

 ## EDITS!!
 I have started working on a backend to make sprites easier!
 I decided to use node.js so I can learn js in the process.
 It is still in the working stages but I thought I'd share!
+-note the the html files must be in a folder name *views*